Chrysanthemum Throne: Takamikura

 The actual throne Takamikura (高御座) is located in the Kyoto Imperial Palace.
 It is the oldest surviving throne used by the monarchy.
 The current model was built for the enthronement ceremony of Emperor Taisho in 1912.
 It sits on an octagonal dais, 5 m above the floor.
 It is separated from the rest of the room by a curtain.
 The sliding door that hides the Emperor from view is called the kenjō no shōji (賢聖障子), and has an image of 32 celestial saints painted upon it, which became one of the primary models for all of Heian period painting.
 The throne is used mainly for the enthronement ceremony, along with the twin throne michodai (御帳台).

 For the Enthronement of Emperors Akihito and Naruhito, both the Takamikura and Michodai thrones were taken apart, refurbished and reassembled at the Seiden State Hall of the Imperial Palace in Tokyo where the ceremonies are now held.

-Other thrones of the Emperor
+Emperor's throne in parliament

-The Imperial Throne of the Emperor of Japan was in the House of Peers from 1868 until 1912.
-The Emperor still uses the throne during ceremonies of the National Diet and for non-political statements.
+The emperor's throne is a western-style Meiji period chair used in the House of Peers from 1868 until 1912.
+The emperor still uses the throne during ceremonies of the National Diet and for non-political statements.
 For example, he uses the throne during the Speech from the Throne ceremony in the House of Councillors.
 The ceremony opens ordinary Diet sessions (each January and after elections) and extra sessions (usually in autumn).

-The throne features real gold with immaculate details such as the 16 petal chrysanthemum seal, two lion heads, two phoenixes and the sun disc.
+The throne features real gold with details such as the 16 petal chrysanthemum seal, two lion heads, two phoenixes and the sun disc.